Dick Allen, Phillies legend and 7-time All-Star, dies at 78

-Dick Allen, who was one of the Philadelphia Phillies greatest players, passed away on Monday, Dec.
-7, 2020 according to his family's twitter page.
+Dick Allen, who was one of the Philadelphia Phillies' greatest players, died on Monday, Dec.
+7, 2020, according to his family’s Twitter page.
 Allen was 78.

 Allen had his No. 15 jersey number retired by the Phillies on Sept.
 3, 2020.
 This was the 57th anniversary of his major league debut with the team.

 Allen played for the Phillies during the Civil Rights era.
-He was a real trailblazer.
-He was the first African American superstar for the Phillies.
+He was a trailblazer — the first African-American superstar for the Phillies.

 Allen played nine of 15 seasons (1963-77) in the majors with the Phillies.
 In 1964, he won National League Rookie of the Year.
 During his years with the Phillies, he hit .290 with 204 doubles, 204 home runs, 655 RBI, a .371 on-base percentage and a .530 slugging percentage (.902 OPS) in 1,070 games.